cbaykam/php-migrations/README.md

 Coding migration files :
 -------------------------

 Open the migration file you generated and in the up method add the change you want to add.
-In the down methid add the reverse functions for rolling back the change if something goes wrong.
+In the down method add the reverse functions for rolling back the change if something goes wrong.

 * Adding a table